-- Service on departmental committees; a. - Performance of departmental and/or instructional program administrative duties; b. - Development of the departmental or instructional program curriculum and/or C. courses.
+- a.
+Service on departmental committees; - b.
+Performance of departmental and/or instructional program administrative duties; and - c.
+Development of the departmental or instructional program curriculum and/or courses.

 Faculty service to the University outside instructional duties may be considered in evaluation for promotion.
 Such service may include, but is not limited to, the following: